bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [block]: /en/developer-guide#term-block "A block of transactions protected by proof of work"
 [blocks]: /en/developer-guide#term-block "Blocks of transactions protected by proof of work"
 [block chain]: /en/developer-guide#block-chain "A chain of blocks with each block linking to the block that preceded; the most-difficult-to-recreate chain is The Block Chain"
-[block header]: /en/developer-reference#block-header "An 80-byte header belonging to a single block which is hashed repeatedly to create proof of work"
+[block header]: /en/developer-reference#block-headers "An 80-byte header belonging to a single block which is hashed repeatedly to create proof of work"
-[block header magic]: /en/developer-reference#term-block-header-magic "A magic number used to separate block data from transaction data on the P2P network"
 [block height]: /en/developer-guide#term-block-height "The number of chained blocks preceding this block"
 [block reward]: /en/developer-reference#term-block-reward "New satoshis given to a miner for creating one of the first 6,929,999 blocks"
 [block time]: /en/developer-reference#term-block-time "The time field in the block header"